TolaOgunniyi/Market-Basket-Analysis/README.md

 ### Introduction:
 A key strategy for large retailers is finding the association between different items/products that are purchased by customers.
 Market Basket analysis lends itself to this particular goal via rules-based learning (i.e. associations rules mining).
 Some of the goals that Market basket analysis can help retailers achieve are listed below:
-- Recommend products
+- Recommend products.
-- Plan a store layout
+- Plan a store layout.
 - Design sales promotions that combine discounted and marked up items.
-- Dicover trigger products(products which when bought together, trigger other purchases)
+- Dicover trigger products(products which when bought together, trigger other purchases).
 ----

 ### Dataset